gologme/log/README.md

 log.Println("some interesting logging message")
 ```

-In addition to this, users can enable info, warn, or debug logging like:
+In addition to this, users can enable info, warn, debug, or trace logging like:
 ```
+log.EnableLevel("info")
+log.EnableLevel("warn")
 log.EnableLevel("debug")
-log.EnableLevel("warn")
-log.EnableLevel("info")
+log.EnableLevel("trace")
 ```

 Once these levels are enabled, calls to the info, warn, or debug loggers will